thiensean/DeepLearningCV/README.md

 ### Introduction to Siamese Networks

-To be updated after completion of projects at work.
+To be updated, engaged with projects at work currently.

 ### Combination with Deep Learning Computer Vision - Fusion Sensor